Anthony Scaramucci out as White House communications director

 RELATED: The 35 most eye-popping quotes from Anthony Scaramucci's CNN interview

+Kelly delivered the news in a face-to-face meeting with Scaramucci in his office, two people familiar with Monday's sudden turn of events said, making getting Scaramucci out one of his first official acts as chief of staff.

+"He had no plans to resign before that," a person who talked to Scaramucci on Monday morning said.
+"He thought he could fix it."

-A White House official said Kelly wanted Scaramucci removed from his new role as the communications director because he did not think he was disciplined and had burned his credibility.
+A White House official said Kelly, a retired Marine general who is known for his fastidious nature, wanted Scaramucci removed from his new role as the communications director because he did not think he was disciplined and had burned his credibility.

+"John Kelly is in charge now," one source close to Kelly told CNN as Scaramucci resigned, noting that it was clear Kelly "had no confidence in him."

 Sanders told reporters Monday that all White House staff will report to Kelly.